AnnieRho7/mindful-vibes/README.md

 # Mindful Vibes

-Mindful Vibes is a wellness blog focused on mental health, balance, and stress management.
+Mindful Vibes is a wellness blog focused on over all health.
 It provides a space for users to read articles on various wellness topics and interact by commenting on posts.
 The blog aims to foster a supportive community where users can engage in meaningful discussions about mental well-being.

 ## Live Site